Last Updated: April 20th 2018

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Our websites may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information, which you provide whilst visiting such sites and this privacy statement does not govern such sites.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You may choose to restrict the collection or use of your personal information in the following ways:

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.
-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+We may use your personal information to send you promotional information about third parties, which we think you may find interesting if you tell us that you wish this to happen.
+You may request details of personal information, which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
-If you would like a copy of the information held on you please write to Data Protection, Appdragon, Unit 4, 17 Plumbers Row, London, EC1 1EQ.
+If you would like a copy of the information held on you please write to Data Protection, SmartIdeas, Kemp House, 152 City Road, London, EC1V 2NX.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.